Leibniz-HBI/smormlpy/README.md

 1. Install `poetry` if you don't have it: `pip install poetry`.
 2. Clone this repo, go into the repo's folder.
-3. Install the dependencies with `poetry install` and spawn a shell in your new virutal environment with `poetry shell`.
+3. Install the dependencies with `poetry install` and spawn a shell in your new virtual environment with `poetry shell`.
-3. Generate your new project: `cookiecutter smormlpy`.
+3. Generate your new project: `cookiecutter smormlpy/`.
 This will ask you a couple of questions about your new project, finally a new folder named after your new project will be created.
 4. Create a Git-repository in your newly created project folder.
 5. Done, over and out.